In the beginning...

 After the war

 When the war ended in 1945, the Kneedler family moved back to the US, and brought Lucienne with them to San Francisco.
 Unfortunately, neither Kneedler’s marriage nor the Bayview Park Hotel survived the war.
 Edgar and Dorothy divorced shortly after their return, leaving her to raise their now 3 small children as a single parent.
 Kneedler, a spirited and driven woman, didn’t let that slow her down.
 She opened Kneedler-Fauchère with Lucienne in 1948 at the Marines Memorial Building in San Francisco.
-They sold New York lines of textiles and oriental wallcoverings Dorothy had fallen in love with while helping to decorate the Bayview.
+They sold New York lines of textiles and Asian wallcoverings Dorothy had fallen in love with while helping to decorate the Bayview.
 This east meets west and global influence formed the bedrock of Kneedler Fauchère and is still apparent today.

 The power of creation